 Olmsted’s vision reflected the “Romantic” style of the great parks of Europe – great stretches of open, meadow-like spaces interspersed with large trees left to develop their open growth, sinuous paths leading to surprising vistas, wilder areas of shrubbery and undergrowth to add mystery and for the protection of wildlife, preference for natural rather than formal landscaping and gardens, and the attractions of bodies of water.
 In Lake Park, Olmsted could take advantage both of Lake Michigan and the streams running through the ravines.
 This emphasis on natural beauty was, he felt, both psychological and morally restorative to the city dweller living in cramped spaces.
 He was very democratic and resisted all attempts at privatization, insisting that his parks be open to all people without charge.
 He distinguished between two forms of recreation: “active” (sports and playgrounds) and “passive” (walking, attending concerts, enjoying nature) and provided for both, cautioning that “active” areas not be so large or so many as to disturb persons coming to the park for “passive” reflection and enjoyment.

 Work on the park was intense during the following decades, commissioned by the Milwaukee Park Commission under the supervision of the Olmsted firm, who made frequent visits to the city.
 Walks, carriage drives, ravines with paths, brooks, waterfalls and rustic bridges (designed by Christian Wahl) were completed by 1894.
 Steel Arch and Brick Arch Bridges designed by Oscar Sanne were built by 1893.
 In 1895, the Milwaukee Electric Railway and Light Company’s tram station, designed by Howland Russell, brought visitors to the park to enjoy free concerts sponsored by the tram company.
 A formal entrance to the park at Newberry Blvd. was planted in 1896.
 The park’s famous “Lion Bridges” spanning the lighthouse ravines were completed in 1896-7.
-Bridge design was by Oscar Sanne; the lion sculptures were designed by Paul Kupper and donated to the park by the Electric Railway and Light Company.
+Bridge design was by Oscar Sanne; the lion sculptures were designed in plaster by Paul Kupper, which Otto Lachmund, a stonecutter, then cast and carved under Kupper’s direction, and were donated to the park by the Electric Railway and Light Company.
 By 1898, fill in part of one of the ravines resulted in the creation of a large open meadow.
 In 1899, a “horse barn” was completed.
 In addition to housing the park’s horses, this building also provided space for tools, blacksmith shop, and park offices; today it serves as the park’s service building.
 In 1903, the Pavilion and Band Shelter, designed by the firm of Ferry and Clas, was opened to the public.
 The firm also designed the Concrete Footbridge north of the Pavilion (1905) and the Grand Staircase leading up to it (1908).

 Opportunities for “active recreation” were considered early in the park’s history.
 A 6-hole golf course was built on the open meadow in 1903; in 1930 it was expanded to 18 holes.
 A children’s playground was built in 1906.
 Tennis courts were installed by 1909.
 Lawn bowling appeared in the park by 1919; later, new bowling greens (1961) and clubhouse (1962) were erected.
 Ice-skating on then-existing ponds was popular early in the century.
 In l965, an ice-rink warming house was built in the area which had once been the Lueddemann’s home, later a children’s pavilion, and today offices of Lake Park Friends.
 In more recent years, other opportunities to enjoy sports have been provided, including an above-ground ice rink and baseball and soccer fields.
 However, true to Olmsted’s caution that these not be too large or too numerous, they remain simple fields which revert to open “meadows” in off-season periods.
 A County bicycle path was built in 1967 and an exercise/jogging trail in 1978.